 Dianna Gunn is a freelance writer by day and a fantasy (and occasional science fiction) author by night.
 Her fantasy novel, Moonshadow’s Guardian, was released in November 2018.
 She also curates and creates business resources for indie authors, including the Business for Authors Newsletter at https://www.businessforauthors.com/newsletter

 John Haas is a Canadian author, born and raised in Montreal before moving to Calgary where he lived for twelve wonderful years.
 Now he lives in Canada’s capital, Ottawa, but still misses seeing those Rocky Mountains in the distance.
 John has been writing for most of his life but only became serious about being published in the last decade or so.
 In that time he has had twenty short stories published in various excellent publications, including taking third place in the 4th quarter of Writers of the Future for 2018.
-He has also seen his first two novels published, The Reluctant Barbarian (released 2017) and The Wayward Spider (published 2019) both by Renaissance Press.
-The final book in the trilogy, The Unavoidable Quests, will be published in 2020.
+He has also seen his first three novels published, The Reluctant Barbarian (released 2017), The Wayward Spider (published 2019) and The Unavoidable Quests (2020) all by Renaissance Press.
 His goal is to become a full time writer (rich and famous would be nice too but not the main goal).
 He lives with his two wonderful sons who give him lots of motivation.
 For more information, please see his website at: http://johnhaas.weebly.com

 Elizabeth Hirst is an author, animator and all-around arts junkie from Hamilton, Ontario.
 She began writing books as a child, because she couldn’t find enough books that made rural Niagara magical.
 Her previous credits include They Called Her Canada: The War Diaries of Nursing Sister Bessie Beyer and contributions to the Mousehunt and Levynlight apps.
 On a typical weekend, you can find her at the museum, enjoying live theatre, or reading books at the gym.